Feature #1335

 Nevertheless, I integrated csresmap in the devel branch.

-#5 Updated by Mayer Michael over 9 years ago
+#5 Updated by Mayer Michael about 10 years ago

 I also sometimes stumbled upon this SWIG problem in the past (my fault I did not report).
 Returning just a copy of the objects was the easiest workaround in most cases.
 Good to open a new issue on that.